-The center focuses on helping miners get their black lung benefits (which is a challenge of its own with the fund's debt being nearly $1 billion).
+The center focuses on helping miners get their black lung benefits

 But why are people like Collett so worried about their husbands amid COVID-19?
 It's because many of the men already have compromised respiratory systems.
 For example, Collett's husband uses a CPAP machine and has a cough constantly.